sysdiglabs/terraform-aws-secure-for-cloud/README.md

 ```

 A: For the ECS workload deployment a VPC is being created under the hood.
 Some AWS zones, such as the 'apne1-az3' in the 'ap-northeast' region does not support NATS, which is activated by default.
-S: Specify the desired VPC region availability zones for the vpc module, using the `ecs_vpc_region_azs` variable to explicit its desired value and workaround the error until AWS gives support for your region.
+<br/>S: Specify the desired VPC region availability zones for the vpc module, using the `ecs_vpc_region_azs` variable to explicit its desired value and workaround the error until AWS gives support for your region.

 ### Q: I'm not able to see Cloud Infrastructure Entitlements Management (CIEM) results